jshor/symbology/docs/reference/stacked.md

 An early innovation to get more information into a symbol, used primarily in the vehicle industry, is to simply stack one-dimensional codes on top of each other.
 The stacked symbologies listed on this page are available.

+[Click here](/reference/#stacked-symbologies) for a condensed list of stacked symbologies.

 ## Codablock-F

 ![Codablock-F](/assets/barcodes/codablockf.png)